benjaco-edu/si-project-2-mq/readme.md

 Run the server, open `http://localhost:3000` to see the app

-`sudo docker run -p 3000:3000 --rm --name frontend --link localrabbit:rabbitmq bslcphbussiness/si-mq-server`
+`sudo docker run -p 3000:3000 --rm --link localrabbit:rabbitmq bslcphbussiness/si-mq-server`